Drakengard 2: Gameplay

 As with the original Drakengard, the game is split into chapters and subdivided into ground-based and airborne missions.
 The story of the game dictates which missions come when during the initial playthrough and how they play out, though as the player progresses, new remixed versions of the various playable levels called "free missions" are unlocked, which allow the player to go through the missions with the story elements removed.
 The player can jump between the game world's self-contained areas via a world map unlocked after the first chapter.
 In between the various chapters and missions, the player builds up their characters using experience points earned in battle: the characters' weapons and abilities, and the abilities of the player's dragon, can be gradually improved.
 The player's view of the world is through a fixed camera, which tracks the player's progress across the player area.
 Collectables in the form of weapons and items such as armor and health points and items needed to progress within the level are also available for the player to seek out.
-The game features Normal, Hard, and Expert difficulty levels, and there are multiple weapons and items to collect throughout the levels.
+The game features Easy/Normal, Hard, and Extreme difficulty levels, and there are multiple weapons and items to collect throughout the levels.

 Combat in the game is similar to its predecessor, with the main series of missions beginning after an opening tutorial.
 The game features ground-based hack-and-slash gameplay and aerial combat.
 In ground combat, the player controls multiple characters, switching between them via the pause menu in order to use their different weapons.
 The characters use physical attacks using character weapons for short-range battle, while magical attacks are used for long-range attacks and groups of enemies.
 The magical attacks vary between the playable characters.
 Weapons, characters and magical abilities leave up and grow stronger as the player gains experience points in combat: weapons have a four-level cap.

 Aerial gameplay puts the main character atop his dragon, which is guided round by the player to attack enemy formations and large structures on the ground or enemies and airships in the sky.
 The player can also jump between the dragon and the ground during ground-based missions.
 The dragon has the ability to launch two types of fireballs: a homing variety that deals damage to single enemies, and a widespread attack which does higher damage to groups.
 Alongside this, the dragon can perform a special attack called "Dragon Overdrive", which kills many normal enemy units outright and deals high damage to stronger units and bosses.
 The dragon also gains experience and levels up through combat, dealing more damage in its attacks as it grows stronger.
 It also evolves and grows stronger at points directly linked to the game's narrative.